ebookc command-line utilityebookc [option]* in_ebook_file out_file_or_directory

 Some options

 have both a short name and a long name.
-Example: -p
+Example: -p is

-equivalent to -param
+equivalent to -param.

--p
+-p param_name

-param_name starting with "profile.
+param_name starting with "profile." specifies a

 profiling attribute.
 Example:

--p profile.data-output-format html
+-p profile.data-output-format html or more simply

--p profile.output-format html
+-p profile.output-format html (the "data-"

 attribute name prefix being implied).
 See Section 4.3.
 Conditional processing.